Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 > signed-language literacy research needs real readers, real materials, reusable data, and disciplined early studies

-The point is not to defend signed-language writing in the abstract forever.

-The point is to turn the research series into a program that can begin.
+Its job is to turn the research series into a program that can begin.

 ## Why This Program Belongs Here